Jackson, Tennessee: Railroad history

 The Tennessee Midland Railway Company line from Memphis to Jackson was the forerunner of the Nashville, Chattanooga and St. Louis Railway.
 This line was often referred to as the "NC" by locals.
 Like all other railroads to enter Jackson, it was built with funds subscribed by citizens and investors of Jackson.
 The first passenger train entered Jackson from Memphis on June 1, 1888.
 The highly profitable railroad was merged into the Louisville and Nashville Railroad following WWII.
-Eventually the L&N was merged into and is now part of CSX Transportation.
+Eventually the L&N was merged into, and is now part of, CSX Transportation.

 A charter was granted by the State of Tennessee on August 16, 1910, and construction began on July l, 1911.
 The first sector extended from Jackson to the station of Tigrett, and by April 20, 1912, 38 mi of the line were ready for operations.
-On June 16 the remaining 11 mi sector was set into service, connecting Dyersburg, Tennessee with Jackson.
+On June 16 the remaining 11 mi sector was set into service, connecting Dyersburg with Jackson.
 When the line began operations in 1912, its president was Isaac B. Tigrett, a prominent young banker of Jackson.
 The railroad became an important local thoroughfare, used to transport much of the produce of the region to market in Jackson and Dyersburg.
-The Birmingham and Northwestern Railway Company had 4 locomotives, 5 passenger cars, and 92 freight cars.
+The Birmingham and Northwestern Railway Company had four locomotives, five passenger cars, and 92 freight cars.
 When Isaac B. Tigrett became President of the GM&N in 1920, he ceased to direct the affairs of the Birmingham and Northwestern Railroad Company.
 After he became president of the GM&O, the railroad was purchased and merged to become the Dyersburg branch.